Skip to main content

 The cognitive symptoms of agoraphobia are feelings or thoughts that can be related to the physical symptoms.

-Cognitive symptoms may include a fear that:
+You may fear that:

 • a panic attack will make you look stupid or feel embarrassed in front of other people